johnseekins/ice_detention_scraper/README.md

 ## Contributing & Code Standards

-We have a [.pre-commit-config.yaml](.pre-commit-config.yaml) file which enforces some linting / formatting rules.
+We have a [.lefthook.yml](.lefthook.yml) file which enforces some linting / formatting rules.

+We also rely on [ruff](https://docs.astral.sh/ruff/) and [mypy](https://www.mypy-lang.org/) for ensuring python coding standards.

 Pull requests and reviews are welcome on the main repo.
 For checking type safety use [mypy](https://github.com/python/mypy):